 Bathroom pods were delivered early, before the installation of windows and the construction of the studio walls and external SFS walls to ensure that the pods could fit into the building.
 Once the studio walls were constructed, the bathroom pods were installed.

-VITA Student were pleased with their finished project, which completed as planned and allowed students to move in early.
-Collaborative planning between all parties has been key to the project’s success; fortnightly lean planning meetings were held, discussing progress, future works, and any further actions or issues.
-The sessions provided full transparency for stakeholders, and ensured that all parties had a full understanding of all aspects of the project.
+VITA Student are very pleased with the finished project, which was completed as planned and allowed students to move in early.
+Collaborative planning between all parties was key to the project’s success; fortnightly lean planning meetings were held, discussing progress, future works, and any further actions or issues.
+The sessions provided full transparency for stakeholders and ensured that all parties had a full understanding of all aspects of the project.